MicrosoftDocs/dataexplorer-docs/data-explorer/external-tables-managed-identities.md

 ### [System-assigned](#tab/system-assigned)

-1. Follow the steps to [Add a system-assigned identity](configure-managed-identities-cluster.md#add-a-system-assigned-identity).
+1. Follow the steps to [Add a system-assigned identity](configure-managed-identities-cluster.md#add-a-system-assigned-identity) to your cluster.

 1. Run the following [.alter-merge managed_identity policy](kusto/management/alter-merge-managed-identity-policy-command.md) command.
 This command sets a [managed identity policy](kusto/management/managed-identity-policy.md) on the cluster that allows the managed identity to be used with external tables.